jtang9001/skynet2/README.md

 - Swimmer age
 - Stroke of event (Discrete)
 - Distance of event
-- Seed time compared to mean/median
+- Seed time compared to mean/median (pct?)
-- Divs time compared to mean/median
+- Divs time compared to mean/median (pct?)

 ## Tier 3
 - Types of strokes swimmer is on overall